fusion-energy/cad_to_dagmc/README.md

 Also checkout these other software projects that also create DAGMC geometry [CAD-to-OpenMC](https://github.com/openmsr/CAD_to_OpenMC), [Stellarmesh](https://github.com/Thea-Energy/stellarmesh) and [Coreform Cubit](https://coreform.com/products/coreform-cubit/)

-# Installation prerequisite
+# Installation options

+- Install using Mamba and minimal pip
+- Install using Conda and minimal pip
+- Install using pip and source compilations
+- Install using Conda and maximum pip  TODO
+- Install using Mamba and maximum pip  TODO

-# Install using Mamba and pip
+## Install using Mamba and pip

 In principle, installing any Conda/Mamba distribution will work.
 A few Conda/Mamba options are:
 - [Miniforge](https://github.com/conda-forge/miniforge) (recommended as it includes mamba)